Upward planar drawings with two slopes: Variable embedding

 Next we define upward spirality, which measures how much a split component is ``rolled up''.
-The pertinent graph $G_\mu$ of a node $\mu$ of $T$ may have 2-slope representations with different spirality.
-Let $U_{G_\mu}$ be a 2-slope representation of $G_\mu$ with first pole $u$ and second pole $v$.
-Let $P$ be an undirected path in $U_{G_\mu}$.
-Two subsequent edges $\set{x, y}$ and $\set{y, z}$ of $P$ define a \emph{left (right) turn} if $P$ makes a 90$^{\circ}$ clockwise (resp.\ counterclockwise) turn at $y$ according to $U_{G_\mu}$.
-Define the \emph{turn number} $\n(P)$ of $P$ as the number of right turns minus the number of left turns of $P$.
-Let $P_l$ and $P_r$ be the clockwise and counterclockwise paths from $u$ to $v$ along the outer face, respectively.
-We define the \emph{upward $2$-slope spirality} $\sigma$ of $U_{G_\mu}$ as $\sigma(U_{G_\mu}) = \frac{\n(P_l) + \n(P_r)}{2}\text{.}$ See \cref{fig:spirality} for examples.
+The pertinent graph~$G_\mu$ of a node~$\mu$ of~$T$ may have 2-slope representations with different spirality.
+Let~$U_{G_\mu}$ be a 2-slope representation of~$G_\mu$ with first pole~$u$ and second pole~$v$.
+Let~$P$ be an undirected path in~$U_{G_\mu}$.
+Two subsequent edges~$\set{x, y}$ and~$\set{y, z}$ of~$P$ define a \emph{right (left) turn} if~$P$ makes a 90$^{\circ}$ clockwise (resp.\ counterclockwise) turn at~$y$ according to~$U_{G_\mu}$.
+Define the \emph{turn number}~$\n(P)$ of~$P$ as the number of right turns minus the number of left turns of~$P$.
+Let~$P_l$ and~$P_r$ be the clockwise and counterclockwise paths from~$u$ to~$v$ along the outer face, respectively.
+We define the \emph{upward~$2$-slope spirality}~$\sigma$ of~$U_{G_\mu}$ as $\sigma(U_{G_\mu}) = \frac{\n(P_l) + \n(P_r)}{2}\text{.}$ See \cref{fig:spirality} for examples.
 Note that the turn number of a path is bounded by its length.
-Therefore, the number of possible values for the upward $2$-slope spirality of $U_{G_\mu}$ is in $\Oh(n)$ (and in $\Oh(d)$ where $d$ is the diameter of $U_{G_\mu}$).
+Therefore, the number of possible values for the upward~$2$-slope spirality of~$U_{G_\mu}$ is in~$\Oh(n)$ (and in~$\Oh(d)$ where~$d$ is the diameter of~$U_{G_\mu}$).
+For technical reasons that become apparent later, when we store the upward 2-slope spirality of a 2-slope representation, we also store the values~$\n(P_l)$ and~$\n(P_r)$.

 Let $\mu$ be a node of $T$ with first pole $u$ and second pole $v$.
 A \emph{feasible tuple} of $\mu$ is a tuple $\tau_\mu = \langle U_{G_{\mu}}, \sigma, t_u, t_v \rangle$ where $U_{G_{\mu}}$ is an upward 2-slope representation of $G_\mu$ with pole categories $t_u$ and $t_v$ and upward 2-slope spirality $\sigma$.
 Two feasible tuples of $\mu$ are \emph{spirality equivalent} if they have the same upward $2$-slope spirality and pole categories.
 A \emph{feasible set} $\cF_\mu$ of $\mu$ is a set of all feasible tuples of $\mu$ such that there is exactly one representative tuple for each class of spirality equivalent tuples of $\mu$.